 In addition to accessing national, in-State, and inter-State registries, States are required to implement criminal background check requirements that address other Federal requirements.
-As of March 1, 2018, the State agency implemented five of the eight background check requirements.
+As of March 2, 2018, the State agency implemented five of the eight background check requirements.

-Table 2 provides a summary of the State agency's implementation status for these background check requirements.
+Table 2 (on the next page) provides a summary of the State agency's implementation status for these background check requirements.